This is a preview of our premium content.

 Naming Single Action Lists

-As mentioned previously, single action lists can be used to store lists of related actions.
-For example, you might have a single action list called “Car Maintenance” that houses all of the one-off actions that are related to taking care of your car.
+As mentioned previously, single action lists can store lists of related actions.
+For example, you might have a single action list called “Car Maintenance” that houses all of the one-off actions related to caring for your car (e.g. checking the oil).

-On a side note, you’ll probably want some of the actions in your single actions lists to repeat automatically.
-For example, if you have an action of “Water plants” in your “[Houshold]” single action list, it would probably make sense to configure it to repeat every one week based on this action’s completion.
-This way, you won’t have to keep recreating this action manually, and this important responsibility is less likely to be forgotten.
+On a side note, you’ll probably want some actions in your single action lists to repeat automatically.
+For example, if you have an action of “Water plants” in your “📦 Household” single action list, it would probably make sense to configure it to repeat every week based on this action’s completion.
+This way, you won’t have to keep recreating this action manually; this vital responsibility is less likely to be forgotten.
 Your plants will thank you.

 Share this: